 In this age of paywalled content, cost-conscious citizens are largely left with libraries and community centres to maintain their access to specialized news and information.

-Julie Douglas, assistant manager of e-books and digital collections at the Vancouver Public Library, says the library has seen a 27 per cent increase in use of the subscription-based aggregated news website, Pressreader, which provides access to over 7,000 publications from over 120 countries in 60 different languages.
-(In addition to Pressreader, which is free for all VPL cardholders, customers also have subscriptions for The New York Times online service and their print version.)
+Julie Douglas, assistant manager of e-books and digital collections at the Vancouver Public Library, says the library has seen a 27 per cent increase in use of the subscription-based aggregated news website Pressreader, which provides access to over 7,000 publications from over 120 countries in 60 different languages.
+(In addition to Pressreader, which is free for all VPL cardholders, customers also have subscriptions for The New York Times online service and its print version.)